scritcash/scrit-whitepaper/scrit-whitepaper.md

 collateral.
 In Scrit this fraud risk is removed by using the mint signing key as the signifier of certificate attributes.
 That is, each DBC signing key (from the mint) is associated to a unique tuple comprised of amount, denomination, and expiry.
-A successful verfication of a signature yields this tuple, the message contents are not authoratitive concerning the value of a DBC.
+A successful verification of a signature yields this tuple, the message contents are not authoritative concerning the value of a DBC.
 Since this removes the fraud risk in Scrit, no identification or account is necessary.

 Scrit enables technical and legal distribution of DBC operations by